Psychology (PSYC)

 PSYC 211.
 Biological Psychology.
 1 Unit.

 This course approaches the study of mind and behavior from a biological perspective, with special attention to the brain processes that underlie sensory, behavioral, and cognitive functions.
 The course begins with an overview of the structure and function of the nervous system and then explores in more detail the role of the nervous system in eating, sleeping, sex, emotions, stress, language, learning and memory, and mental disorders.
 Prerequisites: BIOL 121P or BIOL 141P and BIOL 142P.
-Offered once per year, typically in the fall semester.
+Offered at least once every two years.

 PSYC 221.
 Cognitive Psychology.
 1 Unit.

 This course explores the cognitive processes that are involved in attention, sensation, perception, memory, language, reading, problem solving, and decision making.
 Students will also explore how theory and research relate to daily activities, such as reading, driving, studying, evaluating memory, and making complex decisions.
 Students will gain hands-on experience with these processes by participating in basic cognitive experiments, analyzing their data, and writing up lab reports.
 Prerequisite: PSYC 101S.
-Offered at least once per year.
+Offered at least once every two years.

 PSYC 231.
 Developmental Psychology.
 1 Unit.

 This course explores human development across the life-span, including theories of development, genetic and prenatal influences on behavior, childbirth and the newborn, perceptual and motor development, cognitive development, intelligence, language development, temperament and emotional development, moral development, the attachment relationship and social development, the family, and adult development and aging.
 Prerequisite: PSYC 101S.
-Offered at least once per year.
+Offered at least once every two years.

 PSYC 241.
 Social Psychology.
 1 Unit.